-lt ems Boundary Fiscal 2021 Goals Fiscal 2021 Results Evaluation Fiscal 2022 Goals Page Product Stewardship / Product Safety / Laws and regulations Sumitomo Chemical Continue to act precisely in accordance with domestic and overseas laws and regulations Acted precisely in accordance with relevant laws and regulations 0 Continue to act precisely in accordance with domestic and overseas laws and regulations Quality Assurance Chemicals management and information disclosure Sumitomo Chemical Continue to promote risk-based chemicals management and information disclosure Systematically put in place risk assessment methods 0 Continue to conduct risk-based chemicals management and information disclosure Chemical management system Sumitomo Chemical Continue to promote utilization of the comprehensive chemical management system (SuCCESS) and develop concrete plans for expansion to Group companies As part of our efforts to promote utilization of SuCCESS, 14 Group companies in Japan use the system.
-We use SuCCESS to calculate the manufactured volumes reported to the govern- ment under the chemical substances control law via a substance volume track- ing (SVT) system as well as to calculate exported volumes in response to overseas regulations 0 Continue to promote utilization of SuCCESS and develop concrete plans for expansion to Group companies Pages 213-218 Risk assessment Sumitomo Chemical Continue to steadfastly perform product safety risk assessments Performed 61 product risk assessments 0 Continue to steadfastly perform product safety risk assessments Logistics quality-related incidents Sumitomo Chemical No Rank A or Rank B incidents, two or fewer Rank C incidents No Rank A or Rank B incidents, no Rank C incidents 0 No Rank A or Rank B incidents, two or fewer Rank C incidents •• Communities Sumitomo Chemical Group Provide support to achieve the United Nations Sustainable Development Goals Provided support for tree-planting activities and education through Matching Gift programs Support for solving Environmental issues in Africa 0 Provide support to achieve the United Nations Sustainable Development Goals Sumitomo Chemical Group Provide prompt and precise support in response to emergencies and disasters in Japan and overseas Supported areas recovering from the torrential rains in 2021 (July, August) 0 Provide prompt and precise support in response to emergencies and disasters in Japan and overseas Pages Sumitomo Chemical Group Promote social contribution activities distinctive to the Sumitomo Chemical Group by leveraging the strengths of each workplace Participated in and cooperated with local events, held science workshop classes, held plant tours, etc. 0 Promote social contribution activities distinctive to the Sumitomo Chemical Group by leveraging the strengths of each workplace 226-237 Sumitomo Chemical Group Continue to expand information disclosure using SDGs and promote interactive dialogue Continued to expand information disclosure using SDGs and promote interactive dialogue 0 Continue to expand information disclosure using SDGs and promote interactive dialogue ••
+Goal achieved or steadily progressing: \bigcirc Goal not achieved: \triangle lt ems Boundary Fiscal 2022 Goals Fiscal 2022 Results Evaluation Fiscal 2023 Goals Pages Product Stewardship / Product Safety / Laws and Sumitomo Chemical Continue to act precisely in accordance with domestic and overseas laws and regulations Acted precisely in accordance with relevant laws and regulations 0 Continue to act precisely in accordance with domestic and overseas laws and regulations ruges Quality Assurance Chemicals management and information disclosure Sumitomo Chemical Continue to promote risk-based chemicals management and information disclosure Systematically put in place risk assessment methods 0 Continue to conduct risk-based chemicals management and information disclosure Chemical management system Sumitomo Chemical Continue to promote utilization of the Comprehensive Chemical Management System (SuCCESS) and develop concrete plans for expansion to Group companies As part of our efforts to promote utilization of SuCCESS, 15 Group companies in Japan use the system.
+We use SuCCESS to calculate the manufactured volumes reported to the government under the chemical substances control law via a substance volume tracking (SVT) system as well as to calculate exported volumes in response to overseas regulations 0 Continue to promote utilization of SuCCESS and develop concrete plans for expansion to Group companies Pages 205-210 Risk assessment Sumitomo Chemical Continue to steadfastly perform product safety risk assessments Performed 56 product risk assessments 0 Continue to steadfastly perform product safety risk assessments Logistics quality-related incidents Sumitomo Chemical No Rank A or Rank B incidents, two or fewer Rank C incidents No Rank A or Rank B incidents, no Rank C incidents 0 No Rank A or Rank B incidents, two or fewer Rank C incidents Communities Sumitomo Chemical Group Provide support to achieve the United Nations Sustainable Development Goals Provided support for tree-planting activities and education through Matching Gift programs Support for solving Environmental issues in Africa 0 Provide support to achieve the United Nations Sustainable Development Goals Sumitomo Chemical Group Provide prompt and precise support in response to emergencies and disasters in Japan and overseas Assisting in relief for the Turkish and Syrian earthquake 0 Provide prompt and precise support in response to emergencies and disasters in Japan and overseas Pages Sumitomo Chemical Group Promote social contribution activities distinctive to the Sumitomo Chemical Group by leveraging the strengths of each workplace Participated in and cooperated with local events, held science workshop classes, held plant tours, etc. 0 Promote social contribution activities distinctive to the Sumitomo Chemical Group by leveraging the strengths of each workplace ··217-225 Sumitomo Chemical Group Continue to expand information disclosure using SDGs and promote interactive dialogue Continued to expand information disclosure using SDGs and promote interactive dialogue 0 Continue to expand information disclosure using SDGs and promote interactive dialogue

-Note: Further details are provided in the supplementary data (page 247).
-Includes some Group companies in Japan that have Works within a Sumitomo Chemical worksite.
+Note: Further details are provided in the supplementary data (page 236).

+^{} Includes some Group companies in Japan that have Works within a Sumitomo Chemical worksite.